siued/ExtractCompare-Wildbook-database-conversion/src/db_conversion/README.md

 ## Converting your existing ExtractCompare database to Wildbook
 Once you have your database exported to Excel and your Wildbook server running, you can start the conversion process.
-1. Download the executable or the source code from this repository.
+1. Download the executable (in /dist folder) or the source code from this repository.
 If you downloaded the source code, you will need to install the dependencies listed in requirements.txt.
 For a guide on how to do this, search the internet on how to run a python project.
     - If you are using the source code, you can edit the code to change the behavior, if needed.
 If you don't need to change anything, use the executable.
     - If you are using the source code, refer to the Wildbook terminology section in this document to understand the code better.
     - To run the source code you will need a Python interpreter.